YaKsenia/scraper_rbc_news/README.md

 python3.6 main_rbc.py

 The resulting csv-file will be saved in the folder of the project.
+No matter how many articles will be in your results, the script automatically scrolls the webpage down until it reaches the end and scrapes all the articles.